 Most people feel depressed at one point in their lives.
 Often, depression is a reaction to a particular life event, such as a death, separation, or job loss.
 This state is usually temporary, and things generally go back to normal after a while.
 When a feeling of depression lasts over 2 weeks and detracts from your quality of life, you may have depression.
 A doctor or psychologist will confirm the diagnosis.

 Depression is not a mental weakness.
 Depression is a real illness caused by an imbalance in brain chemicals called neurotransmitters as well as by a combination of genetic, psychological and social factors.
-About 1 out of 5 people will get depression at some point in their lives.
-This makes it the most widespread mental illness in the world.
 Women are twice as likely as men to suffer from depression.

 Depression can take different forms, and symptoms may vary from person to person depending on age, sex, personality, cultural context, and other factors.
 Here are some possible symptoms of depression: